Sustainable Craft Beverages

 There are many best practices for energy and water conservation that can easily be incorporated into daily operations, as well as solutions that can reach even further and lead to operating cost reductions and new community initiatives.

-Wastewater treatment is part of the craft beverage production business
+Wastewater treatment is critical part of the craft beverage production business

-Brewers are not just in the beer making business, they are also in the wastewater treatment business.
+Craft beverage producers are not just in the beverage making business, they are also in the wastewater treatment business.
 It is expensive to replace septic systems or pay additional fees for high strength waste.
-Find out simple ways you can manage wastewater.